reallucky84/StepCountService/README.md

 - Need to optimize databse insert and step count calculate logic.
 Add logic gathering and organizing step data per day.
 - Improve Android Service lifecycle handling strategy.
+- Improve architecture of using states of components and usecases.